brendandawes/PlasticPlayer/README.md

 ![Image of Plastic Player showing John Coltrane being played](plasticplayer.jpg?raw=true)

 An NFC based controller for Spotify using the Mopidy Server.
 This isn't a step by step instructables style build guide but hopefully there's enough information here to allow you build your own version.
+Knowledge of building stuff like this, soldering and understanding JSON files and the like would be good.

 Materials
 ---------